 1. Be Sun Smart

 It is very important to protect your skin from sun damage.
-Slather sunscreen lotion on your skin, carry an umbrella, wear protective clothing – do whatever you can to avoid the sun as much as possible.
+Always apply plenty of sunscreen lotion on your skin, carry an umbrella, wear protective clothing.
+And whenever possible, try to avoid the sun.

 2. Provide Your Body With The Right Nutrients